 Are you interested in how to work remotely as a Facebook Ads Manager?

-Robert shares what a Facebook Ads Manager is in charge of, his favorite part of this job, and how much money he makes working remotely.
+Robert shares what a Facebook Ads Manager is in charge of, his favorite and LEAST part of this job, and how much money he makes working remotely.

 1. Can you share a little background info on yourself?